 So-called City of the valley (Tani no Miyako), the area stretches along the headstream of Susobana river surrounded by mountains.

 The altitude of the roadside rest area (Tabi no eki KINASA) is about 678 meters while Okususobana Nature Park where you can explore the ancient beech forest and white arum colonies is 1250 meters.

 Thanks to the mountains and clean water and air, we have mountain vegetables in Spring and edible wild mushrooms in Autumn as well as seasonal fresh vegetables grown by locals.

 You can also enjoy Nagano’s traditional food, Oyaki and Soba.

 For those who love walking, we offer “Footpath” walking trails.
 Each footpath course takes 2-4 hours.
 We suggest you to get the course maps before you start walking.
 (We are afraid there are only a few English designations on the maps.)

 If you’re in Kinasa only for one day be sure to stop by Kinasa Furusato Museum (Kinasa Folk Heritage Museum) where you can learn the history, culture and living of KINASA.

-But to really get to know and feel Kinasa, book a Japanese inn, stay with us for a few days and immerse yourself into the City of Valley.
+But to really get to know and feel Kinasa, book a Japanese inn (Japanese only), stay with us for a few days and immerse yourself into the City of Valley.